-• In both cases, the monitor would notify the BOE of the violation, and request corrective action.
+- Notify the Board in writing regarding violations of the academic and/or financial plans. - In such cases, the monitor would notify the BOE of the violation, and request corrective action.
 If a correction is not made, the Monitor would advise SED for possible action.